Traumatic brain injury

 Some signs of a TBI may include:

-- Not interested in things that used to be enjoyed
+- Not interested in things that used to be enjoyable.

-- Hard time making decisions and solving problems
+- Hard time getting organized, making decisions, or solving problems.

 - Always wear a helmet during sports, bike riding, horse riding, etc.